ashish-yadav11/dwmblocks/README.md

 # Signaling changes

 To signal a specific block to update, run `sigdwmblocks signal [sigval]`.
-`sigval` is optional and must be an integer other than `INT_MIN` defined in `limits.h` (`-2147483648` on my system).
+`sigval` is optional and must be an integer.
 If provided, it is passed as the first argument to the program specified for updating the block.

 # xgetrootname